Igrium/clock_blockers/notes/weapon_pseudocode.md

   - Clip end position to original end position if ending entity is still consistent with original timeline.

   - Apply damage to hit entities *not* in the recording.

+    - Add new entities to new version of recording.

 - Call On Weapon Fire